WTW-IM/es-components/src/components/base/Base.md

 Three themes are provided with this library: `defaultTheme`, `wtwTheme`, and `viaTheme`.

-To create your own theme, you could simply copy one of the themes (a simple javascript object), modify the values, and import the object into your project and supply that object to the `ThemeProvider`.
+To create your own theme, you could simply copy one of the themes (a simple javascript object), modify the values, and supply that object to the `ThemeProvider`.

 ### Theme colors